 The transmitter section consists of the Transmit Holding Register (THR) and the Transmit Shift Register (TSR).
 The THR is actually a 64-byte FIFO.
-The THR receives data and shifts it into the TSR, where it is converted to serial data and moved out on the TX pin.
-If the FIFO is disabled, the FIFO is still used to store the byte.
+The THR receives data and shifts it into the TSR, where it is converted to serial data and moved out on the TX terminal.
+If the FIFO is disabled, location zero of the FIFO is used to store the byte.
 Characters are lost if overflow occurs.